owncloud/ocis/docs/services/antivirus/_index.md

 #### Antivirus Scanner Type

-The antivirus service currently supports [icap](https://tools.ietf.org/html/rfc3507) and [clamav](http://www.clamav.net/index.html) as antivirus scanners.
+The antivirus service currently supports [ICAP](https://tools.ietf.org/html/rfc3507) and [ClamAV](http://www.clamav.net/index.html) as antivirus scanners.
 The `ANTIVIRUS_SCANNER_TYPE` environment variable is used to select the scanner.
 The detailed configuration for each scanner heavily depends on the scanner type selected.
 See the environment variables for more details.

   -   For `icap`, only scanners using the `X-Infection-Found` header are currently supported.
   -   For `clamav` only local sockets can currently be configured.

 #### Maximum Scan size

 Several factors can make it necessary to limit the maximum filesize the antivirus service will use for scanning.
 Use the `ANTIVIRUS_MAX_SCAN_SIZE` environment variable to scan only a given amount of bytes.
-Obviously it is recommended to scan the whole file, but several factors like scanner type and version, bandwith, performance issues, etc. might make a limit necessary.
+Obviously, it is recommended to scan the whole file, but several factors like scanner type and version, bandwith, performance issues, etc. might make a limit necessary.

 #### Infected File Handling